Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 True Contentment

-If the prayer Jesus gave us is the ideal template during distress, why does it place so little emphasis on our temporal concerns?
+If the prayer Jesus gave us is the ideal template for tough times, why does it place so little emphasis on our temporal concerns?

 First, God already knows what we need and want before we ask him.
-Therefore, devoting significant prayer time to these subjects is unnecessary.
+Therefore, devoting significant prayer time to these matters is unnecessary.

-Second, God wants true contentment to be our paramount aspiration, even amid affliction.
+Second, God wants true contentment to be our primary aspiration, even amid affliction.
 True contentment is a function of our communion with God.

 Cultivating Communion